 Most importantly – reviews that only say everything was great out of deference to feelings aren’t doing anyone any favors.
 They mislead about the reader’s honest opinion, they don’t provide honest feedback that might be useful to the writer – they’re just altogether useless.

 That being said, if I really, really disliked a book, I most likely will not do a full review here.
-I’ll give it the stars on Goodreads and Amazon because I have to be honest but I’ll probably keeping my expounding to a minimum on why it was a 1-2 star for me (unless asked).
-This is because of my involvement in the writing world.
-And as much as I want to be honest, I also have an extremely difficult time risking hurting someone.
+I’ll give it the stars on Goodreads and Amazon because I have to be honest but I’ll keep my expounding to a minimum on why it was a 1-2 star for me (unless asked).